prk-Jr/prk_mdgen/Readme.md

 ## 📚 Development

-To test parsing or project generation without writing a full Markdown file, you can generate starter files:
+To test parsing or generation logic:

 ```bash
 prk_mdgen sample
 ```

-### 🔧 Add New Parsing Styles?

-Look inside `parser.rs` and update `MdPatternType` logic to support new formats.
+To add new parsing formats, see `parser.rs` and extend the `MdPatternType` enum and detection logic.

 ---

 ## 🧑‍💻 Contributing

 Pull requests welcome!
-Please include:
+Please:

-- A relevant test Markdown file
+- Add a Markdown test case
-- Use of at least one of the supported patterns
+- Use one or more supported code block patterns
-- Clean `cargo fmt`-ed code
+- Run `cargo fmt` before committing

 ---